openwisp/openwisp-config/docs/user/compiling.rst

-Compiling a custom OpenWRT image
+Compiling a Custom OpenWRT Image
 ================================

 If you are managing many devices and customizing your ``openwisp-config``